… so that we have a chance to reproduce it.

 - Click on “expand all”

-- Copy and paste the right column of the “extensions” row
+- Copy the right column of the “extensions” row to the clipboard

 Thank You for reading through all of this!
 It might sound complicated and tedious, but it helps us a lot to analyze what went wrong – and we can only fix bugs we can analyze.